phorton9/phorton9.github.io/_pages/about.md

 ======
 I was born and raised in Birmingham, AL as the youngest of three boys.
 I stayed in the state and went to undergrad at Auburn University.
 After graduating, I moved to South Carolina and spent ~7 years there.
 Next, I moved to Seattle, WA for two years before moving back to the Southeast.
 I got married during the pandemic and my wife and I had our first child, Eleanor, in August 2021.
 My wife is pregnant again and due in May of 2023.
 We bought a house in the Southwest part of Atlanta in a neighborhood called Venetian Hills.
 We have a dog and cat so we have a full house.

-Fun-Fact - J'ai lu le series de Harry Potter en Francais.
+Fun-Fact - J'ai lu la serie de Harry Potter en Francais.
 Je ai appris le Francais quand je travaillais chez Michelin and je continue de le practiquer.

 Hobbies
 ------